 After the Second World War Parliament extended the use of referendums to questions other than liquor licensing.
 Referendums are a means for Parliament to avoid making decisions on controversial and divisive issues without clear public approval.
 They invariably involve politically thorny questions.

 In order for a referendum to be held, Parliament has to pass a special act containing the question (or questions) to be asked.
-With just one exception (one of the country’s constitutional referendums and end of life choice), referendums in New Zealand have been non-binding.
+With just two exceptions (one of the country’s constitutional referendums and end of life choice), referendums in New Zealand have been non-binding.
 In each of the consultative and constitutional referendums, however, it was clear that Parliament intended to follow the will of the public, and it did so.

 Drink, horses and military training: 1949

 Three consultative referendums were held in 1949, which proved to be the first Labour government’s final year in office.
 Prime Minister Peter Fraser’s government had declined in popularity in the aftermath of the war, and it wanted to avoid making tough decisions without public support.

 Of the three consultative referendums held in 1949, the one dealing with Compulsory Military Training (CMT) was the most controversial.
 Prime Minister Peter Fraser was convinced that New Zealand needed CMT to deal with the increasing Soviet military threat.
 The strongest opposition to CMT came from within Fraser’s own Labour Party, which had traditionally been opposed to peacetime conscription.
 A series of rowdy meetings occurred during the brief campaign leading up to the referendum.
 While voters gave CMT a clear majority, turnout was moderate and the highest ‘no’ votes were in safe Labour electorates.